 Check if it's hypersomnia

-Excessive sleepiness and sleeping is different from feeling tired all the time.
+Excessive daytime sleepiness is different from feeling tired all the time.

 - regularly nap during the day and not feel refreshed